rmklaus12/JWD_Wiki/git_github/git_github.md

 ### Rebasing

+-   solves the same problem as `git merge` as it is designed to integrate changes from one branch into another, but done in a very different way.
+-   gives complete control over the entire commit history
+-   **Merging** is a _non-destructive_ operation, but does create extraneous merge commits, which "pollutes" the feature branch's history.
+-   **Rebasing** moves the entire feature branch to begin on the tip of the `main` branch, effectively incorporating all of the new commits in `main`.
+But instead of using a merge commit, rebase _rewrites_ the project history with brand new commits, creating a much cleaner project history.
+-   _Interactive rebasing_ gives the opportunity to alter commits as they are moved to the new branch offering complete control over the branch's commit history.
+-   `git checkout feature git rebase -i main` will open a text editor with all commits about to be moved
+-   **NEVER** use `git rebase` on _public_ branches!!
+-   will need to force the push after rebase as the remote branch will have a different commit history.
+Use this command with caution and never if other are working on the remote branch.
+-   `git push -f`

+### Reverting

+-   `git revert` will undo previous commits in a safer fashion than `git reset`
+-   `git revert` (unlike `git reset`) appends a new commit with the resulting content
+-   `git reflog` - shows previous changes you have made to specific commits.

 ### Diff tools

 -   `git diff` - see changes in the working tree not yet staged for the next commit